McGillRocketTeam/payload-2025/rnd/BME280_Temperature_Sensor/README.md

 **All resources are linked down below.**

 ### Setup
 To setup the project, I first followed the tutorial to configure the clock and communication channel, enabling the crystal clock and setting it to 72Mhz.
-I also enabled I2C (though this sensor supports sbi as well) and turned on the Serial Wire debug.
-From Siger's repository, I copied the BME280_STM32.c and BME280_STM32.h files and also the main file.
+I also enabled I2C (though this sensor supports SPI as well) and turned on the Serial Wire debug.
+From Siger's repository, I copied the [`BME280_STM32.c`](./Core/Src/BME280_STM32.c) and [`BME280_STM32.h`](./Core/Src/BME280_STM32.c) files and also the main file.

 ### Code
-There are three floats defined in main.c: Temperature, Pressure, and Humidity.
+There are three floats defined in `main.c`: Temperature, Pressure, and Humidity.
 These variables can be used how you like.
-There's also a BME280_Config() function that configures the BME280; the settings used work well at room temperature indoors, but please refer to the tutorial video and datasheet to configure it to your needs.
-In the main while loop, use BME280_Measure() to measure, and you can change HAL_Delay(<delay_in_milliseconds>) to whatever you like, or even remove it.
-To see the values of temp/pressure/humidity, do the following: build the project -> run in debug mode -> open the debug menu in the upper right corner -> go to live expressions -> add expressions for "Temperature", "Pressure", and "Humidity" (I am unsure if these are case sensitive) -> run in debug mode.
+There's also a `BME280_Config` function that configures the BME280; the settings used work well at room temperature indoors.
+The documentation for this function can be found in the documentation comment for the function declaration in [`BME280_STM32.h`](./Core/Src/BME280_STM32.h).

+In the main while loop, use `BME280_Measure()` to measure, and you can change `HAL_Delay(<delay_in_milliseconds>)` to whatever you like, or even remove it.

+To see the values of temp/pressure/humidity, do the following:
+- build the project -
+- run in debug mode
+- open the debug menu in the upper right corner
+- go to live expressions
+- add expressions for "Temperature", "Pressure", and "Humidity" (I am unsure if these are case sensitive)
+- run in debug mode.

 ### Cautions